-Facilitating the social communication that empowers collaboration may be the key contribution of Social Networking to BI.
-It may be that the most important aspect is simply encouraging those who have useful content to publish it to a wider interested audience, and encourage the wider audience to look beyond their little silo for information.
+Facilitating the social communication that empowers collaboration may be the key contribution of social networking to BI.
+The most important aspect simply may be encouraging those who have useful content to publish it to a wider interested audience and to encourage the wider audience to look beyond its little silo for information.
 This communication should be done with some care.
-If someone thinks they’re pulling in the latest data but they’re really getting two year old data because the poster didn’t specify its currency, the results could be detrimental.
+If someone thinks they’re pulling in the latest data but they’re really getting two-year-old data because the poster didn’t specify its currency, the results could be detrimental.
 As such, some standard for “tags” or other metadata should be included with a posting so the context can be interpreted appropriately.

 Extending Reporting

 A core component to extending reporting is the ability to open and connect to information from other data sources.
-This section will help you understand the potential and show you steps for connecting to other databases.
-You’ll learn how can be an easily attainable activity that will allow you to extend reporting to information from almost any source.
+This section helps you understand the potential and shows steps for connecting to other databases.
+It explains how reporting [AU: noun missing here]can be an easily attainable activity that will allow you to extend reporting to information from almost any source.

-While connecting to external data sources is easy to do, the forethought of those who are storing or creating the data repository is absolutely critical for creating good reports.
-This is where the business needs to work with the database administrator to ensure that information is compiled, collected and stored in a manner that supports the continued and extended reporting capabilities of Excel, Excel Services, Performance Point and PowerPivot.
+While connecting to external data sources is easy to do, it is absolutely critical to understand the thought processes of those who are storing or creating the data repository in order to creating good reports.
+This is where the business needs to work with the database administrator to ensure that information is compiled, collected, and stored in a manner that supports the continued and extended reporting capabilities of Excel, Excel Services, Performance Point, and PowerPivot.

 How to Create an .odc Connection File